kilipan/nasin-toki/README.md

 Superlatives can be expressed with the ordinal `nanpa wan` ("first"):
 `pona la toki ni li nanpa wan` - "When it comes to goodness, this language is the best."

+## transitives
+Sometimes, we come across strange constructions in toki pona.
+Things like `mi tomo e waso`[^Ke-Tami] look may confusing at first, but there are some simple strategies to interpret this.

+[^Ke-Tami] Thank you for the great example, jan Ke Tami!

+When we use the construction `X li Y e Z` we usually mean one of three things, depending on [context](https://github.com/kilipan/nasin-toki#context):

+- The subject causes the object be Y, "X causes Z to be Y.".
+  In terms of toki pona, we can restructure this to `X li pali e ni: Z li Y`.
+  `mi pona e tomo` - e.g. "We cause the room to be good.", or "I repair the house."
+- The subject makes the object an instance of Y, "X makes Z into Y".
+  Note how the rephrasing in toki pona leads to the same sentence, `X li pali e ni: Z li Y`.
+  `mi tomo e waso` - e.g. "We turn the bird into a house."
+(Maybe it is a very big bird and we can live in its plumage!)
+- to apply X to something:
+  `mi luka e soweli len` - e.g. "I pet the hidden dog.", or "I hit the plush toy."

 # in-depth